Z0eDu/3400-group6/mi3/README.md

 ## Code Integration

-The first thing we did was integrate our code from the different labs and milestones.
+The first thing we did was integrate our code from the different labs and milestones: in particular the line following code from Milestone 1 and the wall detection from Milestone 2.
 We added the relevant parts to a new file.
-We remapped the pins and created global constant variables that each part would need, so that the robot could use the line sensors and wall sensors at the same time.
-We connected the two inside line sensors directly to the arduino at the analog pins A2 and A3.
-The two outside line sensors we connected to a mux, and the output is the analog pin A5 on the arduino.
+We remapped the pins and created global constant variables that each sensor would need, so that the robot could use the line sensors and wall sensors at the same time.
+We connected the two inside line sensors directly to the Arduino at the analog pins A2 and A3.
+The two outside line sensors we connected to a mux, and the output is the analog pin A5 on the Arduino.
 ```
 #define LEFT_OUT A5
 #define LEFT_IN A3